MadLadSquad/MadLadSquadSite/desktop.md

-In this page we are going to detail some of the features and plans for our desktop envirionment, we hope that this page can clear up any questions on what we desire to achieve with this project.
+In this page we are going to detail some of the features and plans for our desktop environment, we hope that this page can clear up any questions on what we desire to achieve with this project.

 ## Introduction to the desktop environment and its applications